Exitstrade-sale

 VC Analyst · Updated

 A trade sale is the sale of a venture-backed company to a strategic buyer from the same or an adjacent industry.
-The term is used interchangeably with acquisition in European VC parlance, where M&A accounts for over 85% of VC-backed exits and only about 2% of EMEA exits in 2025 were IPOs.
+The term is used interchangeably with acquisition in European VC parlance, where M&A is the dominant exit route and IPOs are comparatively rare.

 In depth